uniwswap/uniwens-docs/README.md

 ![](https://lh5.googleusercontent.com/\_OPPzaxTxKggx9HuxloeWtK8ggEfIIBKRCEA6BKMwZdzAfUpIY6cz7NK5CFmiuw7TwknbhFNVRCJsswHLqkxUEJ5KdRzpeNbyg8\_H9d2RZdG28kgipT64JyPZUP--bAizozaDcxCq34)

-In the above example, we're trying to find the Ethereum address pointed to by 'foo.bch'.
+In the above example, we're trying to find the smartBCH address pointed to by 'foo.bch'.
 First, we ask the registry which resolver is responsible for 'foo.bch'.
 Then, we query that resolver for the address of 'foo.bch'.

 ### Namehash